-The first step is for the state, territory, or tribe to request Public Assistance within 30 days of a disaster declaration in order to be eligible for funds.
-Project applications and Hazard Mitigation Proposals are created in conjunction with FEMA.
+The first step is to request Public Assistance within 30 days of a disaster declaration in order to be eligible for funds.
+Project applications and hazard mitigation proposals are created in conjunction with FEMA.
 Questions regarding PA Mitigation should be directed to the State Public Assistance Officer or the Program Delivery Manager (PDMG) for existing FEMA PA Applicants.
-More information can be found in the
+More information can be found here.